flyingcircusio/fc-nixos/doc/src/devhost.rst

     RUN mkdir /tmp/some/directory

-The script will execute on the machine where you started batou and can interact with the container through the following features:
+The script will execute on the machine where you started batou and can interact with the VM through the following features:

 .. function:: COPY <local path> <remote path>

-   Copy a local file to a destination in the container.
+   Copy a local file to a destination in the VM.

    The local path is relative to the environment's directory (where `provision.sh` is placed).
 The remote path must be absolute.

 .. function:: RUN cmd arg1 arg2

-   Execute a command as root in the container.
+   Execute a command as root in the VM.

    .. note::